Handling Large Universe on Blueshift娦

 Building the pipeline¶

-The above code snippet defines the operation of the filter
+The above code snippet defines the operation of the filter.
+To use this,

 This can typically be done by the following code snippet: